 To break down the specifics, the following is a list of seven types of negative information one might find on their credit report, and how long it takes for consumers to wipe their slate clean in each category:

-- Civil debts*, or debts the consumer owes through the court, will remain on the credit report for seven years from the filing date.
+- Civil debts*, or debts the consumer owes through the court, may remain on the credit report for seven years from the filing date.

-- Unpaid tax liens* will remain on the credit report for 10 years from the filing date, while paid tax liens will remain on the report for seven years from the payment date.
+- Unpaid tax liens* may remain on the credit report for 10 years from the filing date, while paid tax liens could emain on the report for seven years from the payment date.
 (A tax lien, for consumers who are unfamiliar with the term, is imposed on a property to ensure the payment of taxes.
 It may be imposed in response to delinquent taxes, or in response to consumers failing to pay their income taxes.)

-- Closed accounts without negative payments will remain on your credit report for 10 years.
-(Note that positive accounts will stay on your credit report longer than negative accounts.)
+- Closed accounts without negative payments may remain on your credit report for 10 years.
+(Note that positive accounts could stay on your credit report longer than negative accounts.)

-- Late payments will remain on your credit report for seven years from the delinquency.
-Correspondingly, if a series of late payments are brought current, they will all disappear from your credit report after seven years from the first missed payment.
+- Late payments may remain on your credit report for seven years from the delinquency.
+Correspondingly, if a series of late payments are brought current, they may disappear from your credit report after seven years from the first missed payment.

-- Collection accounts will remain on your credit report for seven years from the original delinquency date of the account.
+- Collection accounts may remain on your credit report for seven years from the original delinquency date of the account.

-- Inquiries will remain on your credit report for two years.
+- Inquiries may remain on your credit report for two years.
 That said, their impact on credit scores is minimal.

 Are There Alternatives to Waiting for Negative Information to Disappear from My Credit Report?

 While there's no surefire way to eliminate negative information from your credit report without simply waiting it out, you can certainly try.
 These three strategies are known to work under certain circumstances: